 Competitve teams will be allocated specific rooms while hobby clubs/organizations will have options to book scheduled timeslots.
 Once members are trained, the space can be booked on a first come first serve basis.
 Members using the space will need to ensure they follow the guidelines of the space.

 No changes to the allocated space are allowed that may damage the space or compromise the integrity of the space including nails or screws, tape to glass or walls, painting and addition of temporary walls, etc. In order to maintain the aesthetics and condition of the rooms, clubs are not allowed to cover the glass with signage or newspaper.
 Clubs will be responsible and will be billed for the damages to the office space, including the office door or walls, furniture & equipment during the room occupancy.
 Each club is responsible for keeping their assigned spaces clean.
 The Lassonde School of Engineering is not responsible for lost or stolen items in the Club space, be they personal property or belonging to a club.
 Please lock your items in your office.
 If there is anyone who should be restricted from using the club’s space, it is the club’s responsibility to inform the staff with the proper information.
 Clubs may not re-assign or sublet the space they have been assigned.
-Twice a year, there will be spot checks to ensure that club policies are upheld and maintained.
+At a minimum of twice a year, there will be spot checks to ensure that club policies are upheld and maintained.

 Club members failing to follow the request of a staff member regarding noise and behaviour will be asked to identify themselves and to leave the Club space.
 The appropriate club leader will be informed of the incident.

 Alcohol is prohibited within Club offices and storage spaces.
 Please refer to the use of Alcoholic beverages on campus procedures: http://secretariat-policies.info.yorku.ca/policies/the-sale-service-and-use-of-alcoholic-beverages-on-campus-procedure/